ibexa/documentation-user/docs/pim/work_with_catalogs.md

 # Work with catalogs

 You can create special catalogs, for example, to differentiate the offering that's presented to B2B and B2C users, retailers and distributors or different regions.

 ## Catalogs

-Catalogs are collections of [products](products.md) selected by using configurable filters.
+Catalogs are collections of [products](products.md) selected using configurable filters.
 They're specific to each of your websites or storefronts, which means that they contain products that are presented or sold in a specific website.

 ![Catalog menu with a sample catalog](img/catalog.png "Catalog menu with a sample catalog")